-We use a random effects model instead of a fixed effects model to also identify the effects of the time constant initial industry structure (Allison, 2005).
-It is estimated in a restricted maximum likelihood approach.
-The initial industry structure is represented by the total number of employees ( $AllEmpl_t1_j$ ) and the number of employees per industry i in the base year ( $Empl_t1{ji}$ ).
-We estimate structurally identical panel models for each industry k by region type [case or reference] v.
-Annual common fixed effects (Yeart) control the general business dynamic of each industry.
-Coefficients that are estimated at hand of case sites describe the reference regime:
+We use a random effects model instead of a fixed effects model to also identify the effects of the time constant initial industry structure (Allison, 2005).2 It is estimated in a restricted maximum likelihood approach.
+The initial industry structure is represented by the total number of employees (AllEmpl_t1_j) and the number of employees per industry i in the base year (Empl_t1{ji}).
+We estimate structurally identical panel models for each industry k and region type [case or reference] v.
+Annual common fixed effects (Year_t) control the general business dynamic of each industry.
+The estimated coefficients from all industry models per region type then describe a case and a reference regime.
+Coefficients that are estimated at hand of case sites describe the case regime, those estimated at hand of the reference sites describe the reference regime: